Developer Guide

 - depends on three

-- does not depend on any of the other three components.
+ModelManagers - does not depend on any of the other three components.

-The following paragraphs explain the structure of Model
+The following paragraphs explain the structure of Model component.

 3.2.1.
 Overall Structure

 StudyBananas is an integration of 3 systems, namely Schedule, Quiz, and Flashcard.
 As mentioned in Architecture, we only have one API class (Model) for models from all three systems, this decision incurs strong couplings between three systems, resulting in many regression in the unit tests during the development.
-Therefore, to solve this problem, we introduce one more layer of abstraction for Model
+Therefore, to solve this problem, we introduce one more layer of abstraction for Model components to reduce the couplings.
+This section describes our implementation and analysis.

 3.2.2.
 Implementation